seablaze/GAME_ONE/README.md

 This is our first game yay.

-Create your own folder when uploading stuffs not 100% directly contributing to the project.
+Create your own folder when uploading stuffs.

+Create branch when applying changes

+Fork to experiment on your own

+Do not use pull request

 火锅局有人吗